 Leo+Karai's throwing knife.

-Continuity Lock-Out: Not even a season in, and already there might be a serious case of continuity lock-out ahoy.
-Episodes build on each other, there are no "previously on" segments except for the opener, and sometimes things aren't explained as well as they could be for viewers who might have missed an episode.
-Then again, for the fortunate ones who have internet, Nick.com is kind enough to leave some episodes up for a few weeks in case you missed them.
+Continuity Lock-Out: The first season alone demonstrates this, due to the fact that episodes build on each other, lack of Previously On segments (though the opener may explain), and not really explaining things as well as they could for viewers who have missed an episode or are just starting (though Nick.com is kind enough to leave episodes up for a few weeks just in case viewers missed them).

 Crack Ship: Donatello/April shippers and Casey/April shippers have been at each other's throats since the first episode.
 Those who have been annoyed by their behavior have started shipping Casey/Donatello to troll them for their irrational behavior.